 Estimating and reporting Australian black coal resources and reserves

-The Australian Stock Exchange (ASX) requires that all public reporting of resources and reserves of black coal comply with the Joint Ore Reserves Committee (JORC) Code.
+The Australian Stock Exchange (ASX) requires that all public reporting of resources and reserves of black coal complies with the Joint Ore Reserves Committee (JORC) Code, 2012 Edition.

-The Department requires that all estimates of Inventory Coal, Coal Resources and Coal Reserves for black coal included in reports required under the Mining Act, associated regulations and conditions of title, comply with the JORC Code and the Australian Guidelines for the Estimation and Classification of Coal Resources or its successor document as published from time to time by the Coalfields Geology Council of New South wales and the Queensland Resources Council.
+Where reporting under the JORC code (2012 Edition) is not available, the department requires that all estimates of Inventory Coal, Coal Resources and Coal Reserves for black coal included in reports required under the Mining Act, associated regulations and conditions of title, are estimated in accordance with the Australian Guidelines for the Estimation and Classification of Coal Resources or its successor document as published from time to time by the Coalfield Geology Council of New South Wales and the Queensland Resources Council.